vyclu20/CITS1001-2022-Sem-1-Project-1---Supermarket-Operation/README.md

 This program should be able to read information of products line by line from an input file, take and process orders and generate an invoice displaying order details of a customer after processing the order.

-There was an input file (input.txt) in the project which contains the Product ID, Price, Discount(%), Store ID and Product Category as headers.
-Each line in the input file are product details.
-It was used for testing.
+There was an input file (input.txt) in the project which contained the Product ID, Price, Discount(%), Store ID and Product Category as headers of an item.
+Each line in the input file were the product details.
+It was not included in the repository for it was only used to test my code and that it was not me who wrote it up.

 ### There were three classes I needed to edit: Product, Store, and Order.
 The TO DO's were what I had to edit.